 This is one of the earliest Fernandez pro cards with an autograph, an appealing design, and the Bowman branding.
 For these reasons, it’s among the top Fernandez base rookie card.

 Notable parallels include Red Refractor (/10), Printing Plates, Superfractor (/1), and Canary Diamond (/1).

 2011 Jose Fernandez Bowman Sterling Prospect Auto RC #JF (/500)

-The 2011 Jose Fernandez Bowman Prospect Auto RC #JF has proven increasingly popular among collectors.
-Prices have risen to a point where some might consider it as a contender for the top Fernandez RC.
+The 2011 Jose Fernandez Bowman Prospect Auto RC #JF has become increasingly popular among collectors.
+Prices have risen to a point where some might consider it a contender for the top Fernandez RC.

 On the card, a hefty-looking Fernandez in his Florida Marlins greys.
-Having completed his delivery, the ace hunches over with teeth exposed, leg raised, and eyes intent on home plate.
+After completing his delivery, the ace hunches over with teeth exposed, leg raised, and eyes intent on home plate.